daniajaison13/WordSearch/README.md

 Week 5: Final testing and bug fixing

 ### Technologies Used:
-Front-end: HTML, CSS, JS, Node
+Front-end: React, Node
 Back-end: Flask, Python
+Database: MongoDB Atlas cloud
 Algorithms/AI Schemes:
 Grid Generation: Generate a grid of letters with rows and columns.
 Randomly select letters to fill the grid.